-If the further confidentiality is granted, the College will be unable to conduct an investigation into the particular incident or pursue disciplinary action against the respondent.
+If the further confidentiality is granted, the College will be unable to investigate the incident or pursue disciplinary action against the respondent.
 Even so, the College counselors, Title IX Coordinator(s), staff, and faculty will still assist the students in receiving other necessary protection and support, such as academic support or accommodations, disability, health or mental health services, and changes to living, working, or course schedules.
 A student who at first requests confidentiality may later decide to file a complaint with the College or report the incident to local law enforcement, and thus have the incident fully investigated.

-Reasonable Accommodations
+Reasonable Accommodations & Supportive Measures

-After reviewing the complaint, the Dean of Students or Title IX Coordinators may take interim measures to protect the safety and well-being of the individuals involved and the College community.
+After reviewing the complaint, the Dean of Students or Title IX Coordinators may take interim supportive measures to protect the safety and well-being of the individuals involved and the College community.
 The King's College may provide reasonable accommodations for academics, housing, work schedule, no-contact orders, campus restrictions, supplying complainant with an escort to ensure s/he feels safe, or other arrangements to help ensure safety of the complainant.
+Supportive measures will also be provided to respondents.

-Contact a Title IX Coordinator, 212-659-7292, titleix@tkc.edu, to request accommodations.
+Contact a Title IX Coordinator, 646-930-0681, titleix@tkc.edu, to request accommodations.
 After students are notified of accommodations, they have the right to review the need for and terms of interim measures and accommodations.
 They also have the right to request the denial of interim measures and accommodations.